shanayamalik/shanayamalik/README.md

 🖥️ I’m working on my startup, https://www.applyto.jobs, a web-app that maximizing users' chances of securing a job through using LLMs to tailor a resume and cover letter to each position.
 If you're interested in interning or collaborating, feel free to reach out!

-🧘‍♀️ In my free time, you might find me walking in nature, attending a San Jose Sharks game, or watching reality shows on Netflix.
+🧘‍♀️ In my free time, I like going out, attending San Jose Sharks games, or watching shows on Netflix.

 📧 If you're looking to get in touch, you can contact me at simalik@ucsc.edu, or through my site, https://shanayamalik.github.io/portfolio/.